kaaproject/kaa/doc/Glossary/index.md

 ## Load balancing strategy

 A particular way of re-balancing workload between nodes with enabled Operations service within a Kaa cluster to achieve more or less equal load for each node.
 Kaa implements a number of load balancing strategies and automatically uses them at run time.
-Refer to [System-components-overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

 ## Log appender